nicolidin/CloudTechnoFirstAssignmentStackExchange/README.md

 After edited the csv, we have to add these files into an Hadoop Distributed File System (HDFS) that will store these files on the servers inside our Cluster (created with Google Cloud Platform).

-Then, we push these files into HDFS  to after be able to use Pig and/or Hive (MapReduce) to load data as applicable.
+We push these files into HDFS  to after be able to use Pig and/or Hive (MapReduce) to load data as applicable.

-On the screen below we can see that we create a folder through HDFS, then adding the four csv files to finally print them with the ls command.
+On the screen below we can see that we create a folder through HDFS, then we add the four csv files to finally print them with the ls command.

 ![CommandToPutOnHdfsFolder](./cloudScreen/CommandToPutOnHdfsFolder.png)